signalfx/splunk-otel-collector-chart/docs/advanced-configuration.md

 * Use `splunk.com/index` annotation on pod and/or namespace to tell which Splunk platform indexes to ingest to.
 Pod annotation will take precedence over namespace annotation when both are annotated. ex) `kubectl annotate namespace kube-system splunk.com/index=k8s_events`
 * Filter logs using pod and/or namespace annotation
-  * If `logsCollection.containers.useSplunkIncludeAnnotation` is `false` (default: false), set `splunk.com/exclude` annotation to `true` on pod and/or namespace to exclude its logs from ingested to your Splunk platform deployment.
+  * If `logsCollection.containers.useSplunkIncludeAnnotation` is `false` (default: false), set `splunk.com/exclude` annotation to `true` on pod and/or namespace to exclude its logs from ingested.
-  * If `logsCollection.containers.useSplunkIncludeAnnotation` is `true` (default: false), set `splunk.com/include` annotation to `true` on pod and/or namespace to only include its logs from ingested to your Splunk platform deployment.
+  * If `logsCollection.containers.useSplunkIncludeAnnotation` is `true` (default: false), set `splunk.com/include` annotation to `true` on pod and/or namespace to only include its logs from ingested.
 All other logs will be ignored.
 * Use `splunk.com/sourcetype` annotation on pod to overwrite `sourcetype` field.
 If not set, it is dynamically generated to be `kube:container:CONTAINER_NAME`.

 ### Performance of native OpenTelemetry logs collection